sara-nl/hathi-client/README.md

 Usage
 -----

+The first time you need to download the offical Hadoop/Pig/Spark software from Apache and put the SURFsara configuration in the right location.
+We provide a helper script that will do this automatically:

+    cd path/to/hathi-client
+    ./get.sh hadoop
+    ./get.sh pig
+    ./get.sh spark

+Whenever you want to use the cluster you need to perform the following once per session.

-`cd` to the top level directory and source the settings file for your platform:
+1) `cd` to the top level directory and source the settings file:

-    cd git/hathi-client && . conf/settings.linux
+    cd path/to/hathi-client && . conf/settings
     cd -

 (You can add these lines to your `~/.profile` so that they are run automatically on login).

-Now you can authenticate using Kerberos:
+2) Now you can authenticate using Kerberos:

     kinit USERNAME